-WHEREAS, the Board has received the annual Staff report on compliance with the Policy; and
+WHEREAS, the Finance and Audit Committee of the Board of Trustees (the "Committee") has received the annual Staff report on compliance with the Policy; and

-WHEREAS, the Board has reviewed the Policy and approves the changes to the Policy as recommended by Staff.
+WHEREAS, the Committee has reviewed the Policy and recommends approval of the changes to the Policy, as recommended by Staff.

-NOW, THEREFORE, BE IT RESOLVED, that consistent with the accompanying memorandum, the Board hereby finds that the Authority has complied with the Policy for the period since the last annual review of the Policy, approves the annual report to the Board, and approves updates to the Policy, as recommended herein.
+NOW, THEREFORE, BE IT RESOLVED, that consistent with the accompanying memorandum, the Committee hereby recommends that the Board of Trustees: (i) find that the Authority has complied with the Policy for the period since the last annual review of the Policy; (ii) approve the annual report to the Board; and (iii) approve updates to the Policy, as described in the accompanying memorandum.